-The financial statements and other information in management's discussion and analysis were prepared by the management of Gold Bullion Development Corp., reviewed by the Audit Committee of the Board of Directors and approved by the Board of Directors.
+These consolidated financial statements and other information in management's discussion and analysis were prepared by the management of Gold Bullion Development Corp., reviewed by the Audit Committee of the Board of Directors and approved by the Board of Directors.

-Management is responsible for preparation of the financial statements and believes that they fairly represent the Company's financial position and the results of its operations in accordance with International Financial Reporting Standards.
-Management has included amounts in the Company's financial statements based on estimates, judgments and policies that it believes reasonable in the circumstances.
+Management is responsible for preparation of these consolidated financial statements and believes that they fairly represent the Company's financial position and the results of its operations in accordance with International Financial Reporting Standards.
+Management has included amounts in the Company's consolidated financial statements based on estimates, judgments and policies that it believes reasonable in the circumstances.